cherepaha/PyDLV/README.md

 If you're not familiar with Jupyter Notebooks, here is a good [starting guide](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html).
 Also, [nbopen](https://github.com/takluyver/nbopen) is much recommended!

 When you're done with tutorial, you can use the scripts in the demos directory as examples.
-You may also find useful the notebook `demos/paper_figures.ipynb`, which generates almost all the figures from the paper (with the exception of Figure 3, which was generated manually in PowerPoint).
+You may also find useful the [notebook with the figures from the paper](https://github.com/cherepaha/PyDLV/blob/master/demos/paper_figures.ipynb).

 The project is currently in active development, stay tuned for updates!